civican/legisinfo/42-1/bills/C-55/bill_text.md

   **(5)** If the court decides not to increase the amount of the fine despite being satisfied of the existence of one or more of the aggravating factors set out in subsection (2), the court shall provide reasons for that decision.

-> **Explanatory Note**:
-> Existing text of sections 39.5 and 39.6:
-> *Existing Text*:
-> > The lawful owner and any person lawfully entitled to possession of any thing seized, abandoned or forfeited under this Act are jointly and severally liable for all the costs of inspection, seizure, abandonment, forfeiture or disposition incurred by Her Majesty in right of Canada in excess of any proceeds of disposition of the thing that have been forfeited to Her Majesty under this Act.
-> > Every person who contravenes subsection 39(6) or any regulation made under section 52.1
-> > is guilty of an offence punishable on summary conviction and is liable to a fine not exceeding $100,000; or
-> > is guilty of an indictable offence and is liable to a fine not exceeding $500,000.
-> > Where a person is convicted of an offence under this Act a second or subsequent time, the amount of the fine for the subsequent offence may, notwithstanding subsection (1), be double the amount set out in that subsection.
-> > A person who commits or continues an offence on more than one day is liable to be convicted for a separate offence for each day on which the offence is committed or continued.
-> > A fine imposed for an offence involving more than one animal, plant or other organism may be calculated in respect of each one as though it had been the subject of a separate information and the fine then imposed is the total of that calculation.
-> > Where a person has been convicted of an offence and the court is satisfied that monetary benefits accrued to the person as a result of the commission of the offence,
-> > the court may order the person to pay an additional fine in an amount equal to the court's estimation of the amount of the monetary benefits; and
-> > the additional fine may exceed the maximum amount of any fine that may otherwise be imposed under this Act.

 ### Section 14

   **(1)** Section 39.9 of the Act is amended by striking out "and" at the end of paragraph (g) by adding the following after paragraph (h):